 Concurrent enrollment is the term used for high school student enrollment in community college courses, whether the course is offered at a college or at the student's high school.
-The concurrent enrollment efforts at SMCCCD have resulted in steady growth, particularly in headcounts of concurrent enrollment students who take college credit courses on high school campuses.55
+The concurrent enrollment efforts at SMCCCD have resulted in steady growth, particularly in headcounts of concurrent enrollment students who take college credit courses on high school campuses.58

 Middle College is a cohort based model in which high school students study both college and high school programs on college campuses.
 Middle College models in use by the leading community colleges have shown great promise in increasing student access to college.
 Cañada and CSM both have state funded Middle Colleges.
-Skyline's Education Master Plan recommended pursuing opportunities with local high schools to establish one in 2009.
-56 regional awards.
-The District and Colleges continue to embark on numerous activities to enhance the scholarship of teaching and to help students succeed.
+Skyline's Education Master Plan recommended pursuing opportunities with local high schools to establish one in 2009.59 the scholarship of teaching and to help students succeed.
 To name a few: The University Center at Cañada; ePortfolio, Writing in the End Zone at CSM; Hermanos, Kababayan programs at Skyline, and the creative textbook rental program.